C1. Patterns and Relationships

 Examples of similarities and differences observed by students

-• There is always a term followed by another term in both pattern cores.
+• There is always one element followed by a different element in both pattern cores.

-• There are two parts in the core of the two patterns.
+• There are two elements in the core of the two patterns.

 • The core is always repeated in both patterns.